ellucian-developer/experience-intelligent-processes-grade-change/developer-guide.md

 Basically for this extension we'll be requiring two configuration settings.

 1. Workflow ID - For invoking the Maestro Workflow
-2. EthosAPIKey - For calling the DataConnect Serverless APIs
+2. EthosAPIKey - For calling the DataConnect Serverless APIs.

+> Kindly remember that the key you enter on EthosAPIKey should also be configured on the PUT - student-transcript-grades action

 <p align="center">
     <img src="./docs/images/configuration.png" width="700px"/>